parsa-arjmand/git-hooks-practice/README.md

 ## prepare-commit-smg:
 check format of commmit massage to be correct if true commit will exacute else recive error.
 `[type] massage`

+## commit-msg
+The commit-msg Bash script is used to ensure that everyone follows the same commit message convention.
+The commit message must start with a commit semantic enclosed in brackets. e.g. "[feat] add new feature".
+The allowed semantics are: feat, chore, style, docs, init, fix, refactor, and test.